-- (a) Copy start.py household.py and firm.py from the template directory of abce to a new directory (ZIP can be downloaded from here https://github.com/AB-CE/examples). - (b) rename firm.py to chpplant.py - 2.
-Lets write the 1st agent: - (a) Open chpplant.py change the Firm class Firm(abce.Agent, abce.Firm): to class CHPPlant(abce.Agent, abce.Firm): - (b) Now we need to specify production functions.
+- 1. Lets write the 1st agent: - a.
+Create a file chpplant.py import abce and create a Plant class.

+'''

+import abce

+class CHPPlant(abce.Agent, abce.Firm):

+'''

+b.
+In def init (self): (not init!) we need to create some initial goods c.
+Now we need to specify production functions.
 There are standard production functions like cobb-douglas and leontief already implemented, but our plants get more complicated production functions.
-We define the production function a firm uses in def init(self). (not \\init\\ !)
+We define the production function a firm uses in def init(self).
 So there add the following lines, class CHPPLant(...):